chew01/cygnus-parser/README.md

 This draws data from the Global Maplestory API and inserts the data into a PostgreSQL database.
 Not much more can be said about that.

+Was not used because drawing data from the API while circumventing its rate limit was... not sustainable to say the least.
+At least not without multithreading

 #### Usage
 1. Install [Node.js (16.14.2 LTS)](https://github.com/nodejs/node).
 Your installation should include [npm](https://github.com/npm/cli).
 2. Run `npm install`.
 This will install the required dependencies.